dominodatalab/domino-research/bridge/README.md

 #### 1. Initialize Bridge

-First, run the `bridge init` to create the AWS resources that Bridge needs to operate.
+First, run the `init` command to create the AWS resources that Bridge needs to operate.
 Running this command will create:

 * An S3 bucket for model artifacts.